 Diagnosing CD can be difficult, as the symptoms are not always pronounced.
 The degree of manifestation of symptoms depends largely on the amount of intestinal damage that has occurred.
-In cases where there are clear symptoms of abdominal pain, bloating, diarrhea, weight loss and foul smelling, fatty stools, a suspicion for a diagnosis of CD appears clearer.
+In cases where there are clear symptoms of abdominal pain, bloating, diarrhea, weight loss and foul-smelling, fatty stools, suspicion for a diagnosis of CD appears clearer.
 However, not all cases produce this “classic presentation,” resulting in a delayed diagnosis.
 Adults are less likely to present with the textbook digestive symptoms and can instead manifest a more vague variety of complaints consisting of unexplained iron deficiency anemia, fatigue, anxiety and depression, joint pain and issues surrounding fertility.
 Often, an itchy rash consisting of small clusters of red bumps may be the only clue that CD is underlying in an otherwise healthy adult.

 YOU’VE GOT TO BE “GLUTEN” FREE!

 Seeing as “gluten” clearly plays the role of the antagonist in CD, a brief discussion on what gluten is and where it can be found, or hidden, seems warranted.
 As stated early, gluten is a protein most commonly found in grains such as wheat, barley, and rye.
 It is a baker’s best friend as it helps to make the dough more pliable.
 Although there is no “cure” for CD, it can be effectively controlled by living gluten-free!
 There is a wide variety of grains available that are gluten-free and include: corn, rice, potato, amaranth, teff, quinoa, millet, buckwheat, arrowroot, and carob.
 Additionally, numerous food companies and restaurants are jumping on the G – FREE bandwagon, making living gluten-free an attainable goal.